aiidateam/aiida-core/docs/source/restapi/index.rst

 +++++++++++++++++

 The HTTP response of the REST API consists in a JSON object, a header, and a status code.
 Possible status are:

     1. 200 for successful requests.
     2. 400 for bad requests.
 In this case, the JSON object contains only an error message describing the problem.
     3. 500 for a generic internal server error.
-No JSON is returned.
+The JSON object contains only a generic error message.
     4. 404 for invalid url.
 Differently from the 400 status, it is returned when the REST API does not succeed in directing the request to a specific resource.
 This typically happens when the path does not match any of the supported format.
 No JSON is returned.

-The header is a standard HTTP response header with the additional custom field *X-Total-Counts* and, only if paginated results are required, a non-empty *Link* field, as described in the Pagination section.
+The header is a standard HTTP response header with the additional custom field ``X-Total-Counts`` and, only if paginated results are required, a non-empty ``Link`` field, as described in the Pagination section.

 The JSON object mainly contains the list of the results returned by the API.
-This list is assigned to the key *data*.
-Additionally, the JSON object contains several informations about the request (keys *method*, *url*, *url_root*, *path*, *query_string*, *resource_type*, and *pk*).
+This list is assigned to the key ``data``.
+Additionally, the JSON object contains several informations about the request (keys ``method``, ``url``, ``url_root``, ``path``, ``query_string``, ``resource_type``, and ``pk``).